appscot/debug-logger/README.md

 debug-logger
 ============

-A thin wrapper for visionmedia's debug logger, adding levels and colored output.
+A thin wrapper for visionmedia/debug logger, adding levels and colored output.

 ## Overview
 [visionmedia/debug](https://github.com/visionmedia/debug) is a ubitiquous logging library with 1000+ dependants.
 Given how widespread it is and the convenience of namespaces it is a great logger for library modules.